Watchdog group alleges Ocean City lobbyist has do-nothing job

 Roars of turbochargers echoed through the parking garage at the Showboat Hotel on Sunday aft…

-The firm has also worked on other city projects, including Ocean City’s affordable housing plan.

-MIDDLE TOWNSHIP — Crime is down throughout the township, with a steep drop in the Rio Grande…

-At a town hall meeting on back bay dredging in December of 2016, Gillian said the lobbying firm would help find a way to cut through red tape and seek public funding for dredging programs.
+At a town hall meeting on back bay dredging in December 2016, Gillian said Tonio Burgos would help find a way to cut through red tape and seek public funding for dredging programs.

 The city has seen some success.
-In the spring of 2018, officials announced that Ocean City had been issued the state’s first-ever citywide dredge permit.
+In spring 2018, officials said Ocean City had been issued the state’s first-ever citywide dredging permit.
 At the beginning of this year, the DEP extended the city’s dredging season by a month.

 The lagoons along Ocean City’s bayside are lined with boat docks.
 Over time, the thick, dark silt that builds up on the floor can make them impassible at low tide.
 It requires heavy machinery to keep these waterways clear.
 But those efforts are limited both by environmental regulations limiting the timing of the work and the need to find somewhere to deposit the material as existing dredge spoils sites quickly fill in.